Basics

 - All functional methods and types are defined in

-interface.- Methods have aliases in the
+zif_ajsoninterface.- Methods have aliases in the

-class, however please restrain from using them directly as they may be deprecated in future.
+zcl_ajsonclass, however please restrain from using them directly as they may be deprecated in future.

 - Methods have aliases in the